kenirerih-sketch/seek-staking/docs/src/src/SinglePoolStaking.sol/contract.SinglePoolStaking.md

 ### executeRewardRateChange

 Execute a previously proposed reward rate after the timelock elapses.
+Intentionally callable by anyone.

 *Snapshots global accounting first, then updates `rewardRate` and emits `RewardRateUpdated`.*